Less than 30 minutes

 (0)

-Rakti is a traditional, nutritious Nepalese dish from the Newari and Gorkha communities, made by stir-frying coagulated blood (typically goat, pig, or lamb) with spices, often mixed with liver or other offal.
+Rakti is a traditional, nutritious Nepalese dish from the Newari and Gorkha communities, made by stir-frying coagulated blood (typically mutton/goat, pork, buff or lamb) with spices, often mixed with liver or other offal.
 Often served as a snack with sel roti.

 Go to the recipe